CER-REC/conditions/app/components/Modal/README.md

 ## Accessibility Requirements

+(Manual Tests)
-Tabbing should go between the download link and the close modal.
+Tabbing should stay in the dialog window.
+Closing dialog should return focus back to the previously active element.
+Closing dialog with escape key.